MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN ORLANDO

 entertainment industries here is fueling the growth of the digital media sector.
 Over 400 companies involved in

-digital media call Metro Orlando home, including Electronic Arts’ (EA) Tiburon studio, makers of one of the
+digital media call Orlando home, including Electronic Arts’ EA Tiburon, developer of EA SPORTS' Madden NFL

-world’s top selling video games, EA Sports Madden Football, among numerous other best-selling titles.
-To meet
+Football, one of the world’s top selling video games, among numerous other best-selling titles.
+To meet the

 offering specialized training in this industry, including the University of Central Florida’s Florida